dotstar/amazon-s3-security-settings-and-controls/README.md

 ### IMPORTANT: Workshop Cleanup

 If you're attending an AWS event and are provided an account to use, you can ignore this section because we'll destroy the account once the workshop concludes.

 **If you are using your own account**, it is **VERY** important you clean up resources created during the workshop.
-Follow these steps once you're done going through the workshop to delete resources that were created:
+Follow these steps once you're done going through the workshop to delete resources that were created.
+Please follow the instructions, at the end of the lab, to delete these resources.

-1. Navigate to the [CloudFormation dashboard](https://console.aws.amazon.com/cloudformation/home#/stacks) in the primary region and click on your workshop stack name to load stack details.
-2. Click **Delete** to delete the stack.

 ## Exercise #1 - Block Public Access